 Total Access Detective works with databases in any format that is supported by the specific version of Access.
 For example, the Access 2016 version supports ACCDBs from Access 2016 to 2007 and MDBs from Access 2000 to 2016.
 It does not support ADPs.

 Similarly, Total Access Detective 2003 works with any database format Access 2003 supports including Access 2000-2003 formats, provided that the database is opened in MS Access 2003.
 It does not support ACCDB files since Access 2003 can't open them.

 The following versions of Total Access Detective are available:

-Product Compatibility Chart for version information for all of our
+Check the Product Compatibility Chart for version information for all of our products.

 Total Access Detective does not require Administrator rights if installed for current user.